Sports Hazing Lawyers

 Coaches and athletic directors have a responsibility to properly supervise student-athletes and ensure a safe team environment.
 When prior complaints, warning signs, or known patterns of hazing are overlooked or ignored, those failures may expose both the school and individuals to potential civil liability.

 Hazing in college athletic programs can include physical violence, sexual misconduct, coercion, and alcohol abuse occurring in locker rooms, training facilities, or team housing.
-Universities have a duty to oversee athletic programs and respond to known risks within them.
 When administrators, athletic departments, or coaching staff fail to act on warning signs or prior complaints, the institution may be held civilly liable for resulting injuries and harm.

 College Football and Other Sports Hazing Litigation